Chapter 9, Part C: Red Riding Hood, Red Riding Hood

 “There are rumors on the seas of the pirates going further north or south – they seem anxious to avoid the King’s brand new navy.”

 “The pirates have been on the seas far too long to be scared of the navy,” Mrs. Winchester said wryly.
-“We coastal folks would hardly believe that to be the case.
-The pirates mastered gunpowder and ocean warfare long before the King was even born.”
+The pirates had mastered gunpowder and ocean warfare long before the current king was in power.

-“But the timing is too much to ignore— and why would the King build a navy now of all times?”
 Elanore frowned.
+Her grandmother hailed from the coast and was often correct about sea matters.
+“Even so, why would the King build a navy now of all times?”

 “It’s actually not much of a destination for bored nobility,” her grandmother chuckled.
 “Although, this place is not much of one either.”

-“I beg to differ,” the girl’s voice took on a slightly dreamy tone.
+“I beg to differ,” the girl’s voice took on a slightly dreamy tone as she thought aloud.
 “There are so many extraordinary stories from this place.
 Rumors of strange creatures and peoples.
-Surely some of the men who have come to join the hunter’s guild heard of them as well.
-Fables and legends, queens and kings, and elves—“
+Surely some of the men who have come to join the hunters heard of them as well.
+Fables and legends, queens and kings, and elves—”

-“No he was not, but –“ Mrs. Winchester clasped her hands together.
-“But it was a different king and a different era.
-As such, it hadn’t occurred to me that the delay could be intentional rather than due to neglect.”
+Mrs. Winchester clasped her hands together.
+“Likely not.
+It is a different king and a different era.
+And this delay might be intentional rather than due to neglect.”

 “Grandmother,” Elanore implored.
 “We must begin considering that this area, for whatever reasons, is very important.”

-“Grandmother—“ Elanore began again, but was interrupted by the sound of knocking echoing down the hallway from the front door.
+“Grandmother—” Elanore would have continued to plead with her grandmother but was interrupted by the sound of knocking echoing down the hallway from the front door.

 “Hold these thoughts,” Mrs. Winchester raised her hand.
 “Perhaps it’s Edmund—“

-Elanore quickly stood, “I’ll get the door, grandmother.”
-She disappeared through the hallway, her thoughts now centered on the late-hour visitor at the door.
+The young lady jumped to her feet.
+She disappeared through the hallway, her thoughts clearly centered on the late-hour visitor at the door.
 With a light heart, she ran towards the front door, picking up a lantern along the way to open the door.
 As she unlatched it and drew it open, she was all smiles and anticipation.

 Elanore felt a twinge of surprise, but she was well mannered enough to respond politely.
-“Good evening, sir,” she curtsied and then held up her light.
+“Good evening, sir.”
+She held up her light and curtsied.

 “You must be Miss Elanore,” he began to say as he automatically removed his hat.
 As the light illuminated her features, he fell silent.

-“Sir?”
-Elanore wasn’t quite sure what to do with the man her grandmother despised and now was standing somewhat awkwardly on their stone steps.
+Elanore wasn’t altogether sure what to do with the man her grandmother despised and who was now standing awkwardly on their stone steps.
+But she felt the cold and opened the door further.
 “The snow is troubling you, I’m certain.
 Please come in.
 Do you bring news of Edmund?”

-“Ah, no,” he recovered his wits, quickly placing his hat back upon his head and staying in his spot on the step.
+“Ah, no.” He recovered his wits, quickly placing his hat back upon his head and staying in his spot on the step.
 “I must hurry home as my wife is waiting.
-I wanted to let you know that he is feeling under the weather.
-He won’t be here this evening and is resting.”
+I wanted to let you know that Edmund is feeling under the weather.
+He is resting and won’t be here this evening.”

-“Oh,” Elanore’s face reflected profound disappointment at the news.
+“Oh!”
+Elanore’s face reflected profound disappointment at the news.
+But she quickly remembered her manners.
 “Thank you, Guildmaster, for the message.
 I do appreciate the trouble you took to bring it.”

 Her earnest response was rewarded with a hint of a smile to his face.
-As the sound of her grandmother floated down the hallway, the smile disappeared, to be replaced by a much sterner and cooler expression.
+As the sound of her grandmother’s steps floated down the hallway, the smile disappeared, replaced by a much sterner and cooler expression.
 “Good evening, miss,” he muttered before hunching his shoulders and then disappearing down the path, cutting a lonely figure against the white backdrop of snow.

-As she shut the door firmly, Elanore mulled over her first encounter with the man who was the bane of the Winchester family’s existence.
+As she firmly shut the door, Elanore mulled over her first encounter with the man who was the bane of the Winchester family’s existence.

 From the kitchen, her grandmother called to her.
 “Was that Edmund?”